Kusum Dola: Development

 Screenwriter Leena Gangopadhyay who has previously written down the script for Bengali TV shows like ETV Bangla's long-running drama series Sonar Horin and another daily soap Binni Dhaner Khoi, Zee Bangla's partition-themed love saga Keya Patar Nouko, and Star Jalsha's serials Ishti Kutum and Jol Nupur; developed the central idea for Kusum Dola.

 She made the main female protagonist, tentatively named Shimul, a village girl who is bright in her studies and quite upfront by nature.
 Circumstances force the girl to marry a man (the lead hero), who is previously committed to another woman (the third main lead).
 Ganguly decided to have the backdrop of an extended family, and had the other woman (named Roopkatha) marry the hero's brother and live in the same house as the hero (named Rono).

 Casting

-Rishi Kaushik who had previously collaborated with Ganguly and Banerjee in their production Ishti Kutum, was selected to portray the lead role of IPS Ranojoy Chatterjee a.k.a.
+Rishi Kaushik who had previously collaborated with Ganguly and Banerjee in their production Ishti Kutum, was selected to portray the lead role of IPS Ranajay Chatterjee a.k.a.
 Rono.
 Later Rishi said in a 2018 interview that his character "Rono" is reserved and headstrong like his real-life self.
 Aparajita Ghosh Das who had been playing the heroine in another TV serial Kojagori (on Zee Bangla), was cast in to play the other prominent lead character, Roopkatha, taking into account her onscreen chemistry with Kaushik.
 Actress Madhumita Sarkar, noted for her portrayal of Juni in medical romance-drama series Care Kori Na, and Pakhi and Khushi respectively in the romance saga Bojhena Se Bojhena; was cast to portray Shimul (later named Emon).